BruceChanJianLe/cpp-route-planning-project/README.md

 sudo make install
 ```

 Note that you will not be able to compile and install the above packages smoothly if you are using Ubuntu 16.04.
 As you will need g++-7 to successfully compile the libray.
-Follow the instructions below to install g++-7 in your computer.
+Follow the instructions below to install g++-7 on your computer.

 g++-7 - For c++ programs (use this)
 gcc-7 - For c programs (install for your own use)